mrVectorz/snips/ocp/log_forwarding.md

 [0] - [Official fluentd documentation](https://docs.fluentd.org/configuration/config-file)

+## mTLS configuration
-- Provide example for mTLS configuration
+Provide example for mTLS configuration.

 All sensitive authentication information is provided via a kubernetes Secret object.
 A Secret is a key:value map, common keys are described here.
 Some output types support additional specialized keys, documented with the output-specific configuration field.
 All secret keys are optional, enable the security features you want by setting the relevant keys.

 Using a TLS URL (https://... or ssl://...) without any secret enables basic TLS: client authenticates server using system default certificate authority.